ideapije/example-sptb-with-ci4/README.md

 vi .env
 ```
 3. Setup configuration in ```.env file``` like this.
-> * Please don't replace all with this section, but find the key and insert the following value below.
+> Please don't replace all inside the .env file with this section, but find the key and insert the following value below.
 ```
 app.baseURL = 'http://localhost' // if you use server built in with port 8080 or http://localhost/example-sptb-with-ci4 if you place the project in public html.
 ...